Caerphilly CBC Culvert Engineering

 Mesh reinforcement fixing point (left) – Formwork preparation (right).

-The use of the Weholite pipe allowed the water to flow over the top of the formwork during the concrete pour without the risk of the waterway becoming contaminated and eliminated the need for over pumping of the watercourse, reducing the cost of the repair work as the fast flowing water would have required the use of large diameter pumps and potentially road closures during concrete pumping operations.
+The use of the Weholite pipe allowed the water to flow over the top of the formwork during the concrete pour without the risk of the waterway becoming contaminated, eliminating the need for over-pumping of the watercourse.
+This reduced the cost of the repair work as the fast-flowing water would have required the use of large diameter pumps and potentially road closures during concrete pumping operations.

-Prior to the concrete arriving on site, bales of hay were placed within the water course downstream to absorb any concrete spillage/wash out that could have occurred.
-On the day of the concrete pour, a concrete pump was used with flexible bagging to enable the pipe work to be moved along the length of the formwork as it filled up.
-EDS set up road signs and barriers for the safety of the general public.
-The end of the concrete pump was placed at the top of the formwork and was moved up/downstream once full.
-A 110V poker was used to ensure the concrete was compacted to the bottom of the formwork and to remove all air bubbles from the concrete to prevent honeycombing.
-Additional time for the concrete to cure was allowed due to the cold temperatures experienced during the works.
-The formwork was set such that the top of the concrete pour was sloped to prevent water pooling, as desired by CCBC.
+Prior to the concrete arriving on site, hay bales were placed downstream to absorb any potential spillage or washout.
+On the day of the pour, a concrete pump with flexible bagging was used, enabling the pipework to be moved along the length of the formwork.
+The pump outlet was placed at the top of the formwork and moved along once full.
+A 110V poker was used to compact the concrete, ensure full settlement, and remove air bubbles to prevent honeycombing.
+Extra curing time was allowed due to cold temperatures.
+The pour was set with a slope on the top surface to prevent water pooling, in line with CCBC’s requirements.

 Formwork with reinforcement and packers, held in place by acrow props.